-For student cohort starting in September 2023 Version 1.3 April 2023
+For student cohorts starting in September 2024 Version 1.4 April 2024

 About Pearson

 Welcome to career-ready education

 T Levels are new two-year, Level 3 study programmes that will follow the study of GCSEs and Technical Awards at Key Stage 4 and offer an attractive alternative to A Levels and Apprenticeships.
 T Levels will combine classroom theory, practical learning and a minimum 315 hours of industry placement with an employer to make sure students have real experience of the workplace.